 Terrain

 There are two ways of generating terrain: One is to have a very fine mesh that can store sufficient information that allows the granularity of the resolution to be able to be replicated.
+The other is to dynamically generate it.

 However, it is unlikely that large amount of information will be able to be stored in a way that allows it to be processed in an optimal way and that allows time for other processes to be executed as majority of processing time is being spent on rendering the terrain itself.

 Some techniques can be applied to take a subset of the points and then interpolate between those points to produce features that can correspond to the sorts of ones that are expected to be found in terrains of the specific nature.
 That then offsets some of the needs to store information with the ability to be able to go through techniques that produce those dynamically as they are required.
 Hence, mathematical algorithms can be used for generating those as needed.
 That means that they do not necessarily have to store large amounts of data but store the routines and the production rules that enable to generate those features.

 Terrain is important to a lot of games, as a model is very large so creating every point explicitly by hand is not feasible.
 What follows is an overview of some automated terrain generation techniques.